ebenimeli/ict3/docs/contents/robotics/robotresearch.md

 Your presentation should include the following:

-- Introduction: Introduce the robot and explain why you chose it.
+- **Introduction**: Introduce the robot and explain why you chose it.
 - Purpose: Describe what the robot is designed to do.
 - Design: Share images and descriptions of the robot's design and components.
 - Sensors: Explain what sensors the robot uses and how they work.